Project

 raise and Exception#initialize

-Added by trans (Thomas Sawyer) over 12 years ago.
-Updated about 12 years ago.
+Added by trans (Thomas Sawyer) almost 13 years ago.
+Updated over 12 years ago.

 Status: